The Museum of Islamic Art, a new cultural icon for the Gulf region

 The Museum is composed of a five-storey Main Building and a two-storey Education Wing, which are connected across a central courtyard.
 The Main Building’s angular volumes step back progressively as they rise around a 50-m-high (164ft) central domed atrium.
 The dome is concealed from outside view by the walls of a central tower.
 A sheet of glass rises to a height of 45m (148ft) on the north side of the Museum offering views of the Gulf and West Bay area of Doha from all five floors of the atrium.
 Ceilings are constructed of intricate cast-in place architectural concrete coffered domes, finished with individual molds.
 At the top of the atrium is the circular oculus of a stainless steel dome, which captures facets of patterned light.
 The form of the dome changes as the structure descends, so its perimeter becomes an octagon and then a square, which in turn is transformed into four triangular column supports.

-pei_mia_37west-east section
+west-east section

 © by Pei Partnership Architects